Paris Souvenirs: 19 Distinctively French Products to Bring Home from Paris

 Image Courtesy of: Panos Asproulis

 Good chocolate is almost a fail-proof gift idea and Paris makes it very easy to find.
 With world-renowned chocolatiers, like Pierre Herme, Paul Hevin, and Pierre Marcolini, you will easily be able to find high-quality chocolate without even searching for it.
 Plan to spend from 10-20 Euros on average for a chocolate souvenir or present.
 Paul Hevin chocolate gift set is definitely well worth the try.
-There is a store at 231 Rue Saint-Honoré, from which you can walk away with an inexpensive salted caramel chocolate bar that melts in your mouth for just 3.90 euro or buy a whole gift box.
+You can walk away with an inexpensive salted caramel chocolate bar that melts in your mouth for just 3.90 euro or buy a whole gift box.
 One popular box, called the Tri-box No.1, includes assorted chocolates, one jar of jam (240g), and 14 pieces of caramel for around 60 Euros.

 Where to find it: